MorganBergen/software-engineering/src/lab03/EECS348_Lab3/README.md

 my output in different order do to embedded for loop.  here is my thought process...  there is a possible permutation of values from the set of elements S = {`saf`, `fgo`, `td0`, `td`, `td2`} therefore i need to go through every value from 0-ceiling in order to loop to the next and determine if it meets the score value im looking for.

-every iteration will have an embedded one untill all possible values of `m` which is affiliated with `m * td2` has been trialed for equalling 25 with all other values at 0, in this case there are no possible combinations where
+every iteration will have an embedded one untill all possible values of `m` which is affiliated with `m * td2` has been trialed for equalling 25 with all other values at 0, in this case there are no possible combinations thus,

-`0 TD + 2pt, 1 TD + FG, 3 TD, 0 3pt FG, 0 Safety != 25`
+`0 TD + 2pt, 0 TD + FG, 1 TD, 0 3pt FG, 0 Safety != 25` so the first loop will do nothing and keep iterating by incrementing `m++` untill its less than or equal to 25, however there are no integer values that allows for `8 * m = 25` so we try again for a different combinating by encorporating the next highest value for the superior for-loop.  and we keep doing this until all possible values get checked.

 ```c
  int saf = 2;